mohamad-altaweel/QUCSplit/docs/database.md

 ![Simple statement](img/and_statement.png)

-`optimization is a problem domain or machine learning is vehicle routing`
+`optimization or machine learning is a problem domain`

 ![Simple statement](img/or.png)